-How to reduce detention and delaysIn a balanced market, there is not a single carrier or a single shipper that has absolute control over pricing.
-Unfortunately, the market is not always balanced and life can get challenging as the market picks up and a freight surplus occurs.
+In a balanced market, no single carrier or shipper has absolute control over pricing.
+Unfortunately, the market is not always balanced, and life can get challenging as the market picks up and a freight surplus occurs.
 Naturally, the carriers have more control in this environment.
 They can be more selective with the type of freight and shippers they want to work with.
-If you make business difficult, there is a good chance you could see a rate increase.
-This whole article is centered around making sure you don’t become THAT shipper.
+If you make business difficult, such as by having inefficient facilities that contribute to longer detention times, there is a good chance you could see a rate increase.
+This entire article is centered on ensuring you don’t become that shipper.
 There are a ton of different things you can do to increase load acceptance and improve routing guide compliance.
 For now, we will focus on one major concept: detention and delays.

 How do we actually reduce delays and detention time?